 Synthesis-enabled exploration of uncharted areas of phase space

-Such compounds are traditionally difficult to synthesize with high purity due to vastly different reactivities of the elements or are thermally inaccessible.
-The Akopov group will focus on forming phases by starting with an adaptable yet stable solid-state substrate (precursor) and reacting it with the volatile inorganic synthon to form complex multinary intemetallics and explore pnictides and chalcogenides of metal boride and carbides.
-These phases possess stable motifs that can be sequentially modified for enhanced properties: magnetic, thermoelectric, optical and non-linear optical (NLO).
+Such compounds are traditionally difficult to synthesize with high purity due to vastly different reactivities of the elements on any scale or are thermally inaccessible.
+The Akopov group will focus on forming phases by starting with an adaptable yet stable solid-state substrate and reacting it with the volatile inorganic synthon and exploring phosphides and chalcogenides of metal boride and carbides.
+These phases possess stable motifs that can be sequentially modified for enhanced magnetic, thermoelectric and non-linear optical properties.

 Rediscovering multinary sulfides for photocatalysis